TheArjunAgarwal/haskell2025/chapters-typ/ch08_precomp-datatypes.typ

 type Person = (Name, Age)
 ```
-note that any type defined using the keyword `type` is simply an alias for another type and Haskell does not treat it any differently.
+Note that any type defined using the keyword `type` is simply an alias for another type and Haskell does not treat it any differently.

 Nonetheless, this can be very helpful for interpreting the type for a human.
-For example the type `Person` which is an alias for `(String, Integer)`, when written as `(Name, Age)`, is very clearly meant to be a pair containg the _name_ and _age_ of a *person*.
+For example the type `Person` which is an alias for `(String, Integer)`, when written as `(Name, Age)`, is very clearly meant to be a pair containing the _name_ and _age_ of a *person*.

 == Different

 Another thing one might want to do with an existing type is to use it as your own and define your own functions on it.

-One reason you might want to do this would be to use the same datatype to for different pieces of data, and you might not want them to get mixed up.
+One reason you might want to do this would be to use the same datatype for different pieces of data, and you might not want them to get mixed up.
 For example, say you're playing a game involving you going down a cave to find treasures.
 Your 'health' would be an `Integer`, if that goes to `0` your character dies.
 The 'depth' you're at would also be an `Integer` which would be used to decide how valuable the minerals you find would be.
 (For those interested, the game in mind is Minecraft).

 We can use `data` to let us define separate types like:
 ```